 The tenth edition of FILE (Electronic Languages International Festival) happened at Sesi-SP (São Paulo, Brasil), from July 28th to September 20th, with a great number of works in several categories.
 I participated in the Games category, with Nibballs (read about it here).

 - I was most interested in the simpler, more visceral projects, like Skinstrument (Daan Brinkmann, HOL) and Thermotaxis (yonakani, JAP).
-What makes these works specially interesting to me are the behaviours and relations that emerge from the interaction of the public with the installation and between themselves.
+What makes these works especially interesting to me are the behaviours and relations that emerge from the interaction of the public with the installation and between themselves.

 - The partnership between Fabiano Onça and colmeia also leads to great works that explore the relationship between visitors, like Tantalus Quest (that was on the previous edition of the festival) and the “lander”-like game in FILE 2009.